 The police cannot provide any inducements to you to answer their questions.
 Nor can they provide pressure on you to answer questions, or say that you will not get bail if you refuse to answer questions.
 The police should confirm with you towards the completion of the video recording whether you have been either induced or pressured in any way to answer their questions.

 Should I Sign Any Documents In The Interview?

 If you chose not to answer questions during the course of the interview, it is advised that you do not sign or mark anything during the interview.

 As a criminal lawyer, Andrew Williams is highly experienced in dealing with the police.
-If you are at all concerned about a scheduled interview with the police, or you have been arrested and are unsure whether you should answer police questions, call us at the Law Offices of Andrew Williams on 08 9275 2575.
+If you are at all concerned about a scheduled interview with the police, or you have been arrested and are unsure whether you should answer police questions, call us at the Andrew Williams Criminal Law Offices on 08 9278 2575.